Yoschey/Doc-Blog/docs/index.md

 hero:
   name: "Yoschey Dev Docs"
+  text: "Things for me to play"
-  text: "Just a Playground to test.
+  tagline: Just a Playground to test.
 But also nice.
 Its like HOME, my Garage.
-Smoke a Pipe and sip a Whisky with me here"
+Smoke a Pipe and sip a Whisky with me here.
-  tagline: Some Docs I have.
   actions:
     - theme: brand
       text: To the Content Start